 ISPs should strike a balance between robust security and efficient business processes.
 Your policy should reflect your organization’s risk profile and align with your overall security strategy.
 An effective ISP protects your most valuable assets and mitigates the risks most relevant to your operations.

-If you go with the first option, we recommend you refer to the information security policies outlined by NIST [PDF]:
+If your organization decides to implement separate ISPs to cover different aspects of information security, we recommend referring to the information security policies outlined by NIST [PDF]:

 Types of information security policies by NIST